bpacholek/php-proxmox-backups/README.md

 * id -> identifier of the VM or CT from Proxmox
 * storage -> identifier of the storage from Proxmox to which the particular VM (or CT) can perform backups
-* storage_path -> path to the storage defined in the `storage` argument; *this will be removed in the future, have not found yet how to extract path by name*
 * email -> optional, if set then email notifications about the process will be sent (if SMTP is provided)
 * telegram -> optional, allows sending simple notifications using a Telegram Bot.